schollz/_core/docs/content/blurbs/source-code.md

 Plug in a USB-C cable to the device and hold the `BOOTSEL` button (near the USB-C jack). while holding the `BOOTSEL` button, press the `NRST` button (also near the USB-C jack). after a few seconds a new drive should appear on your computer with a name like `RPI-RP2`.

-Drag and drop the downloaded **zeptocore_v2.0.8.uf2** file onto the the `RPI-RP2` drive that appeared.
+Drag and drop the downloaded **zeptocore_v2.0.8.uf2** file onto the `RPI-RP2` drive that appeared.
 Wait a few seconds and the drive will disappear and the device will turn on automatically.
 Congratulations, you have updated your zeptocore to the latest version. (_Note:_ If using [boardcore](#boardcore) you can follow the same instructions, but make sure to download the latest [boardcore_v2.0.8.uf2](https://github.com/schollz/_core/releases/download/v2.0.8/boardcore_v2.0.8.uf2)).

 ### Tool uploader